open-gamma-ray-astro/gamma-astro-data-formats/source/irfs/index.rst

 * Field of view coordinates ``DETX``, ``DETY`` or ``THETA``, ``PHI`` for offset and azimuth angle in the field of view.
 * Offset wrt. the source position should be called ``RAD`` (this is what the OGIP PSF formats use).

+In the case of fully enclosed IRFs:

+* The energy-dependent radius of the selected region of interest should be ``RAD_MAX``

-The IRF format specs mention a recommended axis format and axis units.
+The IRF format specifications mention a recommended axis format and axis units.
 But tools should not depend on this and instead:

 * Use the axis order specified by the ``CREF`` header keyword (see :ref:`fits-arrays-bintable-hdu`)